What are Medicaid Waivers?

 Persons should determine if they are income and asset eligible for the Medicaid Waiver program for which they want to apply prior to filing an application.
 Being over the income and / or asset limit(s) will result in a denial of benefits.
 A non-binding Medicaid Eligibility Test is available here.

 Applicants need be aware of the 60-month Medicaid Look-Back Period, which immediately precedes one’s date of Medicaid application.
 During this period, Medicaid checks all asset transfers to ensure none were gifted or sold for less than fair market value.
 If the Look-Back Rule has been violated, there is an assumption it was done to become asset-eligible and a Penalty Period of Medicaid ineligibility will be established.
 California is an exception to the 60-month Look-Back Period and is in the process of eliminating their 30-month “look back”.
 New York is also an exception in that there is no Look-Back Period for Community Medicaid through which long-term home and community based services are available.
-However, the state plans to implement a 30-month “look back” no earlier than March 31, 2024.
+However, the state plans to implement a 30-month “look back” sometime in 2025.

 The application process, which is complicated, is state specific.
 Supporting documentation is required and may include statements from checking and savings accounts, proof of health insurance (if applicable), and verification of income.
 Persons who have questions, are married, or have income and / or assets over the limit(s), are highly encouraged to seek the counsel of a professional Medicaid Planner.
 Find one here.
 More information about the Medicaid application process can be found here.